-- 7. In the VLAN ID field, specify the VLAN on which DHCP snooping is enabled. - 8.
-From the DHCP Snooping Mode menu, select Enable. - 9.
-Click the Apply button.
+- 7. Select the check box for the VLAN.

+- 8. From the DHCP Snooping Mode menu, select Enable.

+- 9. Click the Apply button.

 Configure DHCP snooping interface settings

 You can view and configure each port as a trusted or untrusted port.
 Any DHCP responses received on a trusted port are forwarded.
 If a port is configured as untrusted, any DHCP (or BootP) responses received on that port are discarded.